ruuvi/ruuvi.firmware.c/README.md

 If you have tagged the version as `v3.99.1` the outputs will be named `$BOARD_armgcc_ruuvifw_$VARIANT_v3.99.1_$TYPE.extension`.
 For example `ruuvitag_b_armgcc_ruuvifw_default_v3.29.3-rc1_full.hex`.

-Tags should be valid semantic versions, starting with `v` and posssibly having pre-release information such as `-rc2`.
+Tags should be valid semantic versions, starting with `v` and possibly having pre-release information such as `-rc2`.
 Do not add build information such as `+TestFW`.

 # How to contribute
 Please let us know your thoughts on the direction and structure of the project.
 Does the project help you to understand how to build code for the RuuviTag?